Kirk-Wang/Cloud-Native/README.md

 * A container is just a single read/write layer on top of image
 * `docker image history` and `inspect` commands can teach us

+### This Lecture: Requirements
+* Know what container and images are
+* Understand image layer basics
+* Understand Docker Hub basics

 --------------------------------------------------------------
 --------------------------------------------------------------
 --------------------------------------------------------------